adobe/probot-serverless-openwhisk/README.md

 The action is created using webpack to create bundle for the sources and then creates a zip archive with the bundle, a `package.json`, the private key files and the `.env`.

-### Docker Image

-The action needs a special docker image [tripodsan/probot-ow-nodejs8:latest](https://github.com/tripodsan/probot-openwhisk-docker) that already contains `probot` and its dependencies.
-This helps to keep the size of the action small.

 ## Contributing